zerynth/docs/docs/reference/libs/zerynth/zadm/docs/examples.md

 # Examples

-The following are a list of examples for lib.zerynth.zadm
+The following are a list of examples for lib.zerynth.zadm.

 ## Simple ADM

-A basic example showing RPC calls, events and mobile notifications using th Zerynth ADM
+A basic example showing RPC calls, events and mobile notifications using th Zerynth ADM.

 ```main.py```